rumeysaaydogdu/JavaScript_JQuery/README.md

 # JavaScript_JQuery
 There are some button samples.
-These are my internship assignments in Matrix Teknoloji.
+These are my internship assignments at Matrix Teknoloji.
 (April 15 -16, 2021)

 By using JavaScript and JQuery, the location of the button is changed when the button is clicked.